Strategic Highway Safety Plan

 The 2020-2024 SHSP Pivot

 In summer 2020, state transportation leaders recognized a bolder and more focused approach was necessary to combat the rise in fatalities and serious injuries that have occurred on California roadways.
-This important change being referred to as The Pivot includes several changes that warrant highlighting and will also result in an updated SHSP document with the supporting Implementation Plan released in Spring 2021.
-Information on new Guiding Principles and focus on High Priority Challenge Areas are provided below.
+This important change being referred to as The Pivot includes several changes that warrant highlighting and will also result in an updated SHSP document with the supporting Implementation Plan released in spring 2021.
+Information on new Guiding Principles and High Priority Challenge Areas is provided below.